 Security can be a concern with conventional faxes, because paper faxes often sit in the machine until someone -- not necessarily the intended receiver -- picks them up.
 That can't happen with Internet faxes because they go directly to the recipient's e-mail account.

 Perhaps the most basic and most useful advantage of Internet faxing is never having to deal with conventional fax machines.
 You don't have to change toner cartridges or worry about busy signals.
 And, you don't have to worry about a fax getting lost in a pile of papers.

 Most Internet faxing services also come with a Web site or Web interface to access special features like:

-For more information about Internet faxing and related topics, check out the links on the next page.
+For more information about Internet faxing and related topics, check out the links below.